Molteno, South Africa

 Molteno (/mɒlˈtiːnoʊ/ mol-TEE-noh; eMolteno /xh/) is a town in the Eastern Cape province of South Africa.

 High in the Stormberg Mountains, Molteno has recorded South Africa's coldest temperatures at the famous Buffelsfontein weather station and it is close to the country's only ski resort.
-Sutherland has the coldest average temperature throughout the year, whereas Molteno records the lowest temperatures in the winter months.
+Sutherland has the country's coldest average temperature throughout the year, whereas Molteno records the lowest temperatures in the winter months.

 History

 Founding

 Coal fields were discovered in this part of the Stormberg Mountains in 1859, and this created an economic incentive for development.
 The local people also stated a need for a settlement, to serve as a central hub for the surrounding rural area.
 The town was founded in 1874 by George Vice, and laid out the next year.
 The town was the setting of South Africa's first coal mine.
 Its name has connections both locally to the people of the Eastern Cape (Molteno is a name among the Xhosa speaking people of the district), but it also has Italian roots.
 At its founding, the town was officially named after an immigrant John Molteno, who had been born in London into a large Anglo-Italian family.
-Molteno became the first locally-elected leader of the Cape and fought against British imperial expansion in southern Africa.
-Several of the town's streets are similarly named after the members of the Cape's first locally-elected cabinet.
+Molteno became the first locally elected leader of the Cape and fought against British imperial expansion in southern Africa.
+Several of the town's streets are similarly named after the members of the Cape's first locally elected cabinet.
 Water was first drawn from the nearby Stormberg river, and later also from the Jubilee Dam.